d-bharadwaj/d-bharadwaj.github.io/content/posts/ftqc.md

 thumbnail: "images/blog/FTQC_Blog/ftqc_icon.png"
 Summary: >
   A high-level introduction to clarify two fundamental concepts in quantum computing.

+toc:
+  sidebar: True
 ---

 # Introduction

-As a teaching assistant this semester for the [Intro to Quantum Computing](https://eecs479.github.io/) course at UMich, I’ve had a great experience helping students learn the foundations of quantum error correction through detailed coding projects and homeworks.
+As a teaching assistant this semester for the [Intro to Quantum Computing](https://eecs479.github.io/) course at UMich, I’ve enjoyed helping students learn the foundations of quantum error correction through detailed coding projects and homeworks.
 The final project in this class focuses on implementing error correction with fault tolerance—two concepts that many students initially assume are the same.
 My intention with this blog post is twofold:

 - To clear up this common misconception with a very high-level overview:
   **Error Correction is not the same as Fault Tolerance.**